locationtech/geomesa/geomesa-web/geomesa-web-data/README.md

 under the GeoMesa license.

 You will need hadoop and slf4j jars that are compatible with your spark install.
-For a full list of jars from a working tomcat 7 instance, refer to [Appendix A](#appendix-a-tomcat-jars).
+For a full list of jars from a working GeoServer instance, refer to [Appendix A](#appendix-a-geoserver-jars).
 Of note, slf4j needs to be version 1.6.1.

 In addition to installing jars, you will need to ensure that the hadoop configuration files are available on the classpath.
+See the next sections for details.

+#### Tomcat Installation

-In tomcat, this can be done by editing ```tomcat/bin/setenv.sh```.
+In Tomcat, this can be done by editing ```tomcat/bin/setenv.sh```.
 The exact line will depend on your environment, but it will likely be one of the following:

 ```bash